 In 2006, the team jumped in to the Pro Fwd class.
 Gardella Racing ended the season number four in both the NHRA and NDRA event series.
 The independent team received factory support from GM for the Cobalt, which is equipped with ECOtec power and the Hydra-matic 4T65 transmission.
 This refined racecar is powerfully consistent and extremely competitive.

 In 2008, FWD drag racing lost their home.
 Gardella Racing began racing with the ADRL series in the 1/8th mile.
 The Chevy Cobalt went up against some of the quickest rear wheel drive racecars.
-Retired for a few years, the Chevy Cobalt is set to compete against old rivals, Bergenholtz and Rado in a grudge match at Englishtown, NJ October 1 and 2, 2011.
+For 2009, the Gardella Racing drag cars will be running a limited schedule consisting of some match races and local event exhibitions.